-Some landlords actively seek properties with sitting tenants, as this reduces their costs and gives them an immediate income.
+Some landlords actively seek properties with sitting tenants, reducing their costs and giving them an immediate income.
 However, you’re highly unlikely to find anyone willing to purchase a property with bad tenants in it.
-In fact, a new buyer may consider evicting bad tenants even harder than you, with of the grounds for doing so lost.
+In fact, a new buyer may consider evicting bad tenants even harder than you, with the grounds for doing so lost.
 Selling at Auction might be the best way to get a sale as professional Landlord buyers will purchase homes with problematic tenants knowing the difficulties involved.

 What are your landlord rights?

-The first thing to note is that your tenant’s rights aren’t affected in any way because of your decision to sell.
+The first thing to note is that your tenant’s rights aren’t affected in any way because you decide to sell.
 The chances are your tenant has an Assured Shorthold Tenancy Agreement, which gives them rights to stay until the end of the contract period, along with a protected deposit and a two-month notice period.

 Make a formal application for possession with the court, but know that from start to finish, the process will take at least two months — and probably more.

-A scenario in which tenants won’t move out is likely to delay the sale of your property substantially.
+A scenario in which tenants won’t move out is likely to substantially delay the sale of your property.

 Can I still list my house for sale with bad tenants still living there?

 Yes, nothing is stopping you from listing your property for sale, but you will need to tell potential buyers about the situation.
-However, not only will this be a hard sell, it means you will struggle to gain access to your property to show prospective purchasers around.
+However, this will be a hard sell; it means you will struggle to gain access to your property to show prospective purchasers around.

 TIP: If you’re having trouble gaining access to your property, contact the tenant and offer a one-off reduction in rent.
 However, this will obviously only work if the tenant is paying it in the first place.